trek-view/basecamp/_posts/2021-04-02-measuring-air-quality-portable-part-1.md

 Speaking to experts in the field we quickly realised that to achieve a high degree of accuracy we would need to spend a lot of money.
 To quote one person I spoke to:

-> Trying to monitor AQ accurately you are looking into the £1000's  to do it properly.
-Low cost PM sensors are really indoor dust monitors only and without a heated element for high humidity readings the accuracy is less than 20%.
+> Trying to monitor air quality accurately you are looking into the £1000's  to do it properly.
+Low cost particulate matter sensors are really indoor dust monitors only and without a heated element for high humidity readings the accuracy is less than 20%.

-And even if we could afford it, such sensors require a large amount of power thus making them unsuitable for our [Trek Packs](https://guides.trekview.org/trek-pack/).
+And even if we could afford one, such sensors require a large amount of power thus making them unsuitable for our [Trek Packs](https://guides.trekview.org/trek-pack/v2).

-Though accuracy is indeed important, we are looking for more aggregate statistics.
-Questions like:
+Though accuracy is indeed important, we are looking to capture aggregate statistics to answer questions like:

 * Did we observe significant increases pollution during the journey
 * In what areas?
 * Did pollution change as we climbed to higher altitudes?

-So we decided to see if consumer grade air quality sensors could answer these questions, with the consideration of accuracy at the forefront of our minds.
+So we decided to see if consumer grade air quality sensors could help answer these questions.

 Our main requirements dictated the sensor:

 * detected PM1, PM2.5, and PM10 pollutants
 * could record data at defined interval, ideally up to 1 second apart
-* had long battery life, ideally longer than 8 hours when in maximum use, and the ability to connect a powerpack to charge on the go
+* had a long battery life, ideally longer than 8 hours when in constant use, and the ability to connect a powerpack to charge on the go
-* data that could be exported in a generic format (like `.csv`) so that it could be used with other tool
+* data that could be exported in a generic format (like `.csv`) so that it could be used with other software easily

 [Looking at reviews online](https://www.which.co.uk/news/2019/10/my-week-with-the-atmotube-pro-air-quality-monitor/), we found the [Atmotube Pro](https://atmotube.com/products/atmotube-pro?view=en).